MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 1. Create an account and log-in to the [device registration page](https://microchiptech.github.io/mchpiotvoice/).

->>  :information_source: Please use the latest version of Firefox or Chrome to visit this website.
+  >  :information_source: Please use the latest version of Firefox or Chrome to visit this website.

 2. Enter your thing name and a friendly name and claim your device.

- >> Thing ID can be seen at the top of the page just above the temperature graph
+  > Thing ID can be seen at the top of the page just above the temperature graph

     - Successfully claimed devices will show up in the device listing in the left side panel.

+  >  :information_source: Only devices registered to the Microchip Cloud account can be registered for voice control and controlled via the voice skills.
+In case of registration errors, please contact [Microchip support](http://microchip.com/support)

 _TBD_